You know what I hate?

 It comes with a magnetic tab and drawstring closure, making it easy to whip out your camera and get the shot.
 Both straps are removable, and the bag can be worn over your shoulders or cross-body.

-If you want a bag that can grow with your photography collection, buy the Miyagi backpack. ?
+If you want a bag that can grow with your photography collection, buy The Journey Man backpack.

-There’s also a padded compartment for a 15-inch laptop and a small anti-theft pocket for your phone, cash and other valuable belongings.
+There’s also a padded compartment for a 15-inch laptop and a two side pockets for your water bottle or tripod.

-The bag is made from vegan leather, it’s water-resistant and is designed to mimic the classic Japanese Randoseru backpack.
-It’s perfect for the women out there who want something more sleek, minimalistic and androgynous.
+The bag is made from cotton canvas, it’s water-resistant and it’s perfect for women who want a trendy and androgynous camera bag.

-Inside you’ll find plenty of pockets for organisation and more than enough room for your DSLR camera, lenses and other accessories.
+Inside you’ll find plenty of pockets for organisation and more than enough room for your DSLR or mirrorless camera, lenses and there’s a small pocket for your smartphone or a notebook.

 This is the last Kelly Moore vegan camera bag on this list – I promise!